This is the article about zoom lenses and prime lenses that I wish I had read before I ventured into the DSLR world.

 My Sigma 85mm is the lens that taught me to train my eye to see in a particular focal length (I can imagine what a scene will look like through this lens before I hold it up to my eye, and I know how far away from a person I have to stand to get just their face, vs their whole body).

 I purchased this lens before I had a full-frame camera.
 On a crop-sensor, this lens is more like a 135mm, and I didn’t love that.
 It’s way too long a focal length for cramped spaces or many full-body shots.
 Once, I got my full-frame D750 though, this lens became my favorite.
-This lens makes it very easy to produce creamy bokeh backgrounds with for two reasons; the 85mm focal length makes it easy to get distance between your subject and background, and that ultra-low aperture number: f/1.4.
+This lens makes it very easy to produce creamy bokeh backgrounds for two reasons; the 85mm focal length makes it easy to get distance between your subject and background, and that ultra-low aperture number: f/1.4.
 Almost any shot taken below aperture 2.8 and with your subject at least 6 feet away from a background, which gives a great blur to that background.

 20mm – Wide Angle Wonder